Postgraduate masters loans

 Key points

-- Loans from the government are available for eligible home fee-paying students studying eligible masters courses.
+- A loan from the government is available for eligible home fee-paying students studying an eligible master course.
 The majority of masters courses are eligible, but there are some exceptions.

 - The amount you’ll get is not based on your income or your family’s.